nicoursi/Vanets-ns3-fb/README.md

 If you are running simulations on the cluster or need quick references for Slurm and related commands, check the [Cluster Cheat Sheet](docs/CLUSTER_CHEAT_SHEET.md).

 ## Working with simulation outputs
-See the [Simulation Outputs](docs/SIMULATIONS_OUTPUTS.md) document for details on how to generate comparison graphs, network visualization and general info on the simulation outputs.
+See the [Simulation Outputs](docs/SIMULATIONS_OUTPUTS.md) document for details on how to generate comparison graphs, network visualizations and general info on the simulation outputs.

 ## Creating Maps